Olympic Peninsula: Above the Clouds at Hurricane Ridge

 Deception Pass is the narrow strait between Fidalgo Island and Whidbey Island about an hour north of Seattle.
 It was named by George Vancouver after apparently neither he nor his crew noticed it on their first exploration to the area.
 Later, when they did discover it, they thought it had deceived them, thus the name.
 Today this strait is traversed by bridges.
 Between the two large islands is another small island, Pass Island, so there are actually two bridges.
 They…

-Discovering Sunrise at Mount Rainier
+Discovering Sunrise at Mt.
+Rainier in Washington

 There were thin, high clouds in the sky as we left our home to visit Mt.
 Rainier.
 It looked to be a perfect day for a return visit to Mt.
 Rainier National Park.
 It had been two years since our last visit.
 This time we were going to a part of the park we had never visited before, Sunrise.
 The Sunrise area is on the northeast side of the park.
 There are three main parts to the Sunrise region.
 First…